 Repairable Air Cylinders

-Repairable air cylinders are appropriately named simply due to the fact that they can be repaired and or rebuilt when, not if, a piston fractures, a rod breaks, and rod-thread strips, or any other air cylinder components fail.
+Here's what you want to know about repairable air cylinders.
+These air cylinders are appropriately named simply due to the fact that they can be repaired and or rebuilt when, not if, a piston fractures, a rod breaks, and rod-thread strips, or any other air cylinder components fail.

 The most common type of repairable air cylinder are known as tie rod type air cylinders.
 They have two removable end caps which are affixed to the cylinder barrel by a minimum of four tie rods.

 The tie rods are installed parallel to the outside of the cylinder barrel and either penetrate the cylinder end cap at both ends, or are inserted into the end caps at both ends.
 Tie rod nuts or bolts are then screwed onto or into threads in the tie rods, fixing the end caps to the barrel, and creating a seal between the end caps and the barrel of the air cylinder, so compressed air cannot escape.